Get a short-term van insurance quote from our partner

 Who is Tempcover and what is its relationship with Compare the Market?

 Tempcover is a provider of short-term insurance in the UK.
-Tempcover is authorised and regulated by the Financial Conduct Authority and is underwritten by a panel of authorised and regulated insurers, chosen for their competitiveness, cover and service levels provided.
+It’s authorised and regulated by the Financial Conduct Authority (FCA) and is underwritten by a panel of authorised and regulated insurance providers, chosen for their competitiveness, cover and service levels provided.

 Compare the Market’s relationship with Tempcover is purely that of a business relationship and no common ownership or control rights exist between us.